lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 providing freshness, including a nonce-based approach, the use of timestamps and an epoch-based technique.
-The use of nonces requires that nonce to be provided by the Relying Party in some protocol step prior to Evidence and CSR generation, and the use of timestamps requires synchronized clocks which connot be guaranteed in all operating environments.
+The use of nonces requires that nonce to be provided by the Relying Party in some protocol step prior to Evidence and CSR generation, and the use of timestamps requires synchronized clocks which cannot be guaranteed in all operating environments.
 Epochs also require (unidirectional) communication prior to Evidence and CSR generation.
-This document only specifies how to carry existing Evidence formats inside a CSR, and so issues of syncronizing freshness data is left to be handled, for example, via certificate management protocols.
+This document only specifies how to carry existing Evidence formats inside a CSR, and so issues of synchronizing freshness data is left to be handled, for example, via certificate management protocols.
-Developers, operators, and designers of protocols, which embed Evidence-carrying-CSRs, MUST consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is left up to the discretion of protocol designers and implementors.
+Developers, operators, and designers of protocols, which embed Evidence-carrying-CSRs, MUST consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is left up to the discretion of protocol designers and implementers.

 In the case of Hardware Security Modules (HSM), the definition of "fresh" is somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments